djreiss/yajalife/README.md

 ftp/pub/acme.jar (read the BSD-style license at http://www.acme.com/ license.html), and add it to your Java classpath.

-NEW -- you may download a smaller version of the jar (only containing the GifEncoder-related classes) from http://yajalife.sourceforge.net/ acme-gifencoder.jar.

-Command-line parameters are parsed using the gnu.getopt package.
+ommand-line parameters are parsed using the gnu.getopt package.
 You will require the java-getopt.jar library to compile and run Yajalife.

 Yajalife also now requires the util.ucar.prefs "prefsAll.jar" package